K-12 STEM Education Advocacy Research (Advanced) - Graduate Certificate

 - Develop, implement, and research a community-based scholarship intervention.

-This graduate certificate is an excellent opportunity for any current or prospective doctorate level student in C&I who wants to address issues of STEM education advocacy and policy through research and community-based scholarship – especially prospective students who are working or plan to work in and/or for district/state-level leadership, non-profit organizations, policymakers, and/or government agencies.
+This graduate certificate is an excellent opportunity for any current or prospective doctoral student in C&I who wants to address issues of STEM education advocacy and policy through research and community-based scholarship – especially prospective students who are working or plan to work in and/or for district/state-level leadership, non-profit organizations, policymakers, and/or government agencies.

-When are the Graduate Certificate courses available?
+When are the Graduate Certificate Courses available?

-Certificate Courses | Fall (8 Week) |
+| Certificate Courses | Fall (8 Week) |

 Spring (8 Week) |